desmos-labs/introduction/readme.md

 ## Problem Statement

 Social networks have created more problems than before.
-These include the unresting scams and spams, the security loopholes, the privacy breaches and the oligopolistic behaviours of a handful of social network behemoths that infringe users’ interests and harm the industry as a whole.
+These include the surging number of scams and spams, fakes news, the security loopholes, the privacy breaches and the oligopolistic behaviours of a handful of social network behemoths that infringe users’ interests and harm the industry as a whole.

 The root of the above problems is the structural deficiency of the business model of these centralized social networks.
 We believe a social network of the users, by the users, for the users will be a solution to reshape social network.